whage/thesis/thesis.md

 **TODO: continue!**

-# Suggestions for further research: Type systems and software security
+# Suggestions for further research: type systems and software security

 **TODO: put all the interesting stuff here that I had no time for**